Upcoming Pro Bono Attorney Trainings

 If you would like to be notified when the next pro bono training is scheduled for Massachusetts or Oregon, please e-mail us.

 How to Become a VRLC Pro Bono Attorney

 Volunteer attorneys and legal paraprofessionals gain personal and professional satisfaction by providing survivors with the legal support necessary to re-establish their lives.
 Volunteering with the VRLC is an opportunity for personal growth through connecting with and helping those in need, as well as forging a relationship with the VRLC, a nationally recognized leader in the victim rights movement.
 In addition, through training with and guidance from VRLC staff attorneys, volunteers expand and enrich their fluency in a variety of practice areas, such as privacy rights, sexual assault protection orders, housing, immigration, employment and education.

-What to Expect When You Take a Case
+What to Expect If You Take a Case

-- Secure a sexual assault survivor's restraining order against the perpetrator
+- Help a sexual assault survivor obtain a protective order against the perpetrator

 - Conduct direct and cross-examinations of witnesses and the defendant(s)

 - Prepare your client for a school disciplinary process or obtain an educational accommodation